kaushalluffa/pern-chat-client/README.md

+# When opening the link it may take time as i am using a free instance of render.com which spin down if there is no activity

-# React Chat Website Tutorial
+# React Chat Website

-Welcome to the React Chat Website tutorial series!
-In this series, we'll be building a real-time chat application using modern web technologies.
+A real-time chat application built using modern web technologies.
 The backend server will be built with Node.js and Express, while the frontend will be developed using React, Vite, TypeScript, and Material-UI.
-We'll be using PostgreSQL as our database and Prisma as our ORM for seamless database interactions.
+I'll be using PostgreSQL as our database and Prisma as our ORM for seamless database interactions.

 ## Features